dart-lang/leak_tracker/README.md

 ## Leak tracking concepts

-Before reading about leak tracking, make sure you understand [Dart memory concepts](https://docs.flutter.dev/development/tools/devtools/memory#basic-memory-concepts).
+Before reading about leak tracking, understand [Dart memory concepts](https://docs.flutter.dev/development/tools/devtools/memory#basic-memory-concepts).

-### Leak types
+### Addressed leak types

+The leak tracker can catch only certain types of leaks, in particular, related to timing of disposal and garbage collection.

-To detect memory leaks, the tool assumes that, with proper memory management, an object's disposal and garbage collection should happen sequentially, close to each other.
+The tool assumes that, with proper memory management, an object's disposal and garbage collection should happen sequentially, close to each other.